fstaudt/gradle-hugo-plugin/README.md

 }
 ```

-:info: This task is cacheable and should be preferred to `hugo` task to build Hugo static site.
+:bulb: This task is cacheable and should be preferred to `hugo` task to build Hugo static site.

 ### hugoDownload